chavarera/PythonScript/Data_Structure_In_Python/List/Insertdeleteupdateonlist.md

 [1,3,4,7,8]
 ```

-**you can also use negative index for inserting element**
+**you can also use the negative index for inserting element**
-- similarly if you have give negative index which is not present in current list the item will added at 0th index
+- similarly, if you have give negative index which is not present in the current list the item will be added at 0th index

 Example:
 ```python